TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/006 Web API.md

 # Creating the Web API

-Next up, let's create the Web API component, i.e. the gateway into our server.
+Next up, let's create the Web API component, i.e. the gate-way into our server.

 Create a new project, by right-clicking your solution again, and opening the "New Project" wizard.